Jsparrow/jsparrow.github.io/docs/maven/getting-started.md

 # define modules, classes and packages that you don't want to apply refactoring to
 # excluded modules could only be defined on parent project and those modules are then entirely ignored
-# if modul project has it's own yaml file, it overrides entire configuration from parent project yaml configuration if module wasn't excluded in parent yaml
+# if module project has it's own yaml file, it overrides entire configuration from parent project yaml configuration if module wasn't excluded in parent yaml
 excludes:
     excludeModules:
       - eu.jsparrow.core